melodeenae5/goals-fe/README.md

 ## Current Features

--Users can create and access their own account
+- Users can create and access their own account
--Users can create goals, describe their goals and set a timeframe in which they want to complete that goal -Users can create, edit, and delete tasks related to each goal -Users can mark tasks as completed
+- Users can create goals, describe their goals and set a timeframe in which they want to complete that goal
+- Users can create, edit, and delete tasks related to each goal
+- Users can mark tasks as completed
--Users can create, edit, and delete notes related to each goal
+- Users can create, edit, and delete notes related to each goal

 ## Technologies Used

 Front End:

--React.js
+- React.js

 Back End:

--Django with PostgreSQL
+- Django with PostgreSQL

 ## Installation Instructions